Top GOP congressional candidate in Texas accused of abusing teenage daughter of estranged husband

 Hernandez also claimed in a court document that De La Cruz was verbally abusive to his daughter.
 He said that in August, De La Cruz said she would divorce him if he brought the child, who has at times been hospitalized, back to live at their home.

-“Unfortunately it got to that point where I had to make a decision for the best sake of my daughter,” Hernandez said in an interview Tuesday.
-“She didn’t want to go to parenting classes and she didn’t want to make things better for my daughter.”
+“Unfortunately, it got to that point where I had to make a decision for the best sake of my daughter,” Hernandez said in an interview Tuesday.
+“She didn’t want to go to parenting classes, and she didn’t want to make things better for my daughter.”

-Hernandez also said that De La Cruz should remove the tweet referring to his daughter from her campaign Twitter account.
+Hernandez also said De La Cruz should remove the tweet referring to his daughter from her campaign Twitter account.
 The couple has no biological children, and De La Cruz has two other children from a previous marriage.

 “I believe that she is putting her campaign in front of our family,” he said.
 “She is using my daughter for sympathy votes.
-My daughter is going through mental health issues and she should not be using that on her campaign page.
+My daughter is going through mental health issues, and she should not be using that on her campaign page.
 She needs to take that down.”

 De La Cruz said in a statement to The Washington Post that the accusations are “false, and I’m heartbroken that as we work through some mental health issues that involve a minor this deeply personal matter is now being exposed in the national press.
 My number one concern will always be the well-being of all of my children, and I would appreciate your prayers and continue to ask for privacy for our family.”

-A spokesperson for McCarthy did not respond to a request for comment and a spokesperson for the National Republican Congressional Campaign declined to comment.
-A spokesperson for the De La Cruz campaign referred to her tweet last week when asked for comment.
+A spokesperson for McCarthy did not respond to a request for comment, and a spokesperson for the National Republican Congressional Campaign declined to comment.
+A spokesperson for the De La Cruz campaign referred to her tweet last week when asked for a comment.

 De La Cruz and Hernandez previously worked together at a pumping services company, Navi Business Group.
-She ran against Rep. Vicente Gonzalez Jr. (D-Texas) in the 2020 cycle, coming about 3 percentage points short of victory.
+She ran against Rep. Vicente Gonzalez Jr. (D-Tex.) in the 2020 cycle, coming about 3 percentage points short of victory.

 Gonzalez has since announced that he will compete in 2022 in a neighboring congressional district, placing De La Cruz in contention for a competitive open seat and a key pickup opportunity for her party.
 She attended a National Republican Congressional Committee fundraiser in Tampa on Monday, where former president Donald Trump addressed donors.